Lights and shadows¶

 Omni light shadow mapping is relatively straightforward.
 The main issue that needs to be considered is the algorithm used to render it.

 Omni Shadows can be rendered as either “Dual Paraboloid” or “Cube Mapped”.
-The former renders quickly but can cause deformations while the later is more correct but more costly.
+The former renders quickly, but can cause deformations, while the later is more correct, but costlier.

 If the objects being rendered are mostly irregular, Dual Paraboloid is usually enough.
 In any case, as these shadows are cached in a shadow atlas (more on that at the end), it may not make a difference in performance for most scenes.